FREQUENTLY ASKED QUESTIONS

 Will family members be allowed to visit their loved ones in treatment?

 Yes.
-In fact, we will encourage family visitation under our structured visitation rules and regulations.
+In fact, we will encourage family visitation and involvement in their loved one’s care.
+Visitation is held under structured visitation rules and guidelines.

 How many patient beds will there be at the OVP HEALTH Recovery Center?